vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 memory operations.
 These instructions have some desireable peroperties for cache control, mainly:

   * Will not allocate new lines in the cache, instead loading/storing directly to ram
-  * Are not ordered with regard to other loads/stores, giving the cpu more flexibility in hiding memory latency
+  * Are not ordered with regard to other loads/stores, giving the CPU more flexibility in hiding memory latency

 Unfortunately, nontemporal loads only operate on memory mapped as write-combining, something not readily available in userspace.
 For now I'll just focus on nontemporal stores and later talk about the module and ways to use nontemporal loads.